Leaning Into God – Magnifying God-5

 The scriptures tell us that God is love.
 Jesus is praying that as we know God, His love will be in us.
 Wow, talk about value.
 God loves me, and his love lives in me.

-It is an astounding truth, even though I do not always feel God’s love or act like his love is in me, that feeling does not negate the truth of God’s love being in me.
-God’s love in me is value!
+It is an astounding truth, even though I do not always feel God’s love or act like his love is in me.
+Nevertheless, that lack of feeling or understanding does not negate the truth of God’s love being in me.
+God’s love in me is my value!

 God’s Glory in You